kevintpeng/Learn-Something-Every-Day/HackerRank/Regex.md

 - backreferencing to a capturing group that matches nothing is different from backreferencing to a capturing group that did not participate in the match.
     - Matches nothing: `(b?)o\1` matches "o" where b? matches nothing so \1 doesn't either
     - Doesn't participate: `(b)?o\1` fails to match "o" for most flavors (except JavaScript). (b) is optional, o matches, \1 references a group that did not participate so backreference fails (\1 has nothing to reference).
+- Fowardreferencing is using backreferences before grouping, and it is evaluated after the group is matched.

 ## Introduction